GiperB0la/Netforge/README.md

 Debug and Release builds are kept in separate directories to avoid mixing generated files and build configurations.

-## Echo server example
+## TCP server

-The following example creates a TCP echo server.
-Every message received from a client is sent back to that client.
+A custom TCP session is created by inheriting from `netforge::TcpSession`:

 ```cpp
 #include <iostream>